MillenniumMachines/millenniummachines.github.io/.github/ISSUE_TEMPLATE/bug-report--casa-docs.md

 ---
-name: 'Bug Report: Milo Docs'
+name: 'Bug report: Casa Docs'
-about: Create a report to help us improve the Milo documentation
+about: Create a report to help us improve the Casa documentation
 title: ''
-labels: Milo
+labels: Casa
 assignees: ''

 ---